Chavez did much to include Venezuela’s marginalized poor, but the demise of the revolutionary may yet turn out to be a blessing for their revolution.

 Chávez and the Structural Polarization of Latin America

-Yet such a superficial statement, all too prevalent in the bourgeois press and in leftist circles alike, misses a crucial dimension to both Chávez’ character as a leader and the broader Bolivarian process he claimed to represent (and, to an extent, almost single-handedly represented).
+Yet such a superficial statement, all too prevalent in the mainstream media and in leftist circles alike, misses a crucial dimension to both Chávez’ character as a leader and the broader Bolivarian process he claimed to represent (and, to an extent, almost single-handedly represented).
 For was not Chávez in a way the very embodiment of a structural contradiction that lies at the heart of Latin American history, and Venezuelan society in particular?
 Did not Chávez represent — in his own eccentric, megalomaniac and sometimes morbid kind of way — the long-delayed response of the region’s weakened immune system to the relentless intrusion of what Eduardo Galeano called the “open veins of Latin America”?
 Did not Chávez, through his defiant and polarizing populist discourse, bring to the fore the structural polarization of the continent wrought by 500 years of bloodletting at the hands of European and American imperialists?

-The shocking gap in living standards between social classes; the ocean of poverty and despair dotted seemingly at random with tiny islands of opulence; the systematic intrusion of the United States into the sovereign affairs of its southern neighbors; the history of bloody US-supported military coups and dictatorships — as if this were somehow not evidence enough of Latin America’s deeply polarized identity as a continent, the bourgeois press of the West has deliberately chosen to focus almost exclusively on the extravagant and often bizarre ways in which Hugo Chávez brought those contradictions to the fore; conveniently ignoring the deeper social divisions that Chávez’ mere existence ultimately served to reveal.
+The shocking gap in living standards between social classes; the ocean of poverty and despair dotted seemingly at random with tiny islands of opulence; the systematic intrusion of the United States into the sovereign affairs of its southern neighbors; the history of bloody US-supported military coups and dictatorships — as if this were somehow not evidence enough of Latin America’s deeply polarized identity as a continent, the Western media has deliberately chosen to focus almost exclusively on the extravagant and often bizarre ways in which Hugo Chávez brought those contradictions to the fore; conveniently ignoring the deeper social divisions that Chávez’ mere existence ultimately served to reveal.
 In the process, Chávez, partly through the careful grooming of his own cult of personality and partly through the media’s grateful adoption of that excessive emphasis on the personal, simultaneously helped to shed a light on the structural polarization of Latin American society and the capitalist world-system and, ironically, helped to obscure that same structural polarization under a plethora of media-filled lies and superficial emphases on the individual at the expense of the whole.

 When I visited Venezuela back in 2009, one thing immediately dawned on me: while few Venezuelans would have been very interested in talking politics two decades ago, now everyone talks politics.
 But, that said, whenever Venezuelans talk politics, they talk Chávez.
 In a way, both for those who reviled him and for those who worshiped him, the personal came to embody the political.
 Similarly, where few foreign journalists would have been interested in discussing Venezuela two decades ago, now they all talk about this small Andean-Caribbean country of 30 million.
 But, just the same, whenever the international media talks about Venezuela, it talks about Chávez.
-What receives much less attention, both from bourgeois media like The Economist and New York Times, which continue to vilify Chávez even in death, and from self-proclaimed socialist intellectuals like Tariq Ali, whose uncritical praise for Chávez merely presents the reversed image of that sketched by the bourgeois media, are the internal contradictions at the heart of the Bolivarian process.
+What receives much less attention, both from mainstream media like The Economist and New York Times, which continue to vilify Chávez even in death, and from self-proclaimed socialist intellectuals like Tariq Ali, whose uncritical praise for Chávez merely presents the reversed image of that sketched by the media, are the internal contradictions at the heart of the Bolivarian process.

 The Internal Contradictions of the Bolivarian Revolution